Rolland-He/Recipe_Lookup_APP/README.md

 1. **User Story 1: Account Management**
    Users can sign up, log in, or log out of their own account.
    Upon signing up, they have the option to set their preferences for ingredients.
-   *Completed on 11.21 by Miguel & George.*

 2. **User Story 2: Homepage Overview**
    Users see a homepage that contains all the use cases described below.
-   *Completed on 11.21 by Miguel, Rolland & George.*

 3. **User Story 3: User Profile Access**
    On the homepage, users can click on the profile button to view their username and their own recipes.
-   *In progress.*

 4. **User Story 4: Recipe Recommendations**
-   The homepage displays three recommended recipes, each with a name and image.
+   The homepage displays three recommended recipes, each with a name and image, based on their chosen preference.
    Clicking on a recipe name redirects the user to an instruction page for that recipe.
-   *Completed on 11.21 by Alex, Rolland & Miguel.*

 5. **User Story 5: Recipe Search Functionality**
    Users can search for recipes by typing a keyword and clicking the search button.
    The results display all recipes that match the search query.
-   Users can click on a recipe name to view its instruction page.
+   Users can click on a recipe name to view its detailed instruction page.
-   If users wish to go back, they can click the back button to return to the homepage.
-   *Completed on 11.06 by Alex, Rolland & Miguel.*
+   In the detailed instruction page, it will show whether it is alcoholic or not for accessibility use.

 6. **User Story 6: Explore Ingredients**
    Users can explore recipes by ingredients using the "Explore Ingredient" button on the homepage.
    This displays a list of ingredients, and clicking on any ingredient shows all recipes containing that ingredient.
-   If users wish to go back, they can click the back button to return to the homepage.
-   *Completed on 11.22 by Rolland, Alex & Miguel.*

 7. **User Story 7: Bookmark Recipes**
-   Users can bookmark recipes on the instruction page.
+   Users can bookmark recipes on the detailed instruction page.
    Bookmarked recipes are then displayed on the homepage.
-   *In progress.*

 8. **User Story 8: Create and Draft Recipes**
-   Users can create and draft their own recipes by selecting ingredients and giving the recipe a unique name.
+   Users can create and draft their own recipes by selecting ingredients, describing instructions and giving the recipe a unique name.
    Created recipes are displayed on the user profile.
-   *In progress.*

 ---